Media, Technology, and Ethics, MS

 Photo by Charles Gauthier for the College of Arts, Media and Design / Northeastern University

-The MS in Media, Technology and Ethics consists of 32 credit hours.
-For the Fall 2025 incoming cohort, the program will have a two-year plan of study.
+The MS in Media, Technology, and Ethics is a STEM-designated degree.
+The program consists of 32 credit hours and will have a two-year plan of study for the incoming cohort.

 Learning Outcomes